arjun757/Ethical-Hacking-Projects/README.md

 1️⃣ Disconnected from my WiFi and clicked "Forget" on my system.
 2️⃣ Entered the WiFi SSID in the app.
 3️⃣ Selected either AI-generated passwords or a custom dictionary file (e.g., passwords.txt).
-4️⃣ Clicked Start Brute Force Attack 🔥
+4️⃣ Clicked Start Security Test 🔥

 The script tried passwords one by one, and when it reached the correct one, it successfully connected to my WiFi.